TSL 1000 - TESL Intensive Summer Program

-Spend your summer at the UC campus in beautiful Calgary, Canada, the gateway to the Canadian Rockies.
-Calgary is Canada’s four largest city: young, educated, and diverse.
+Spend your summer at the University of Calgary campus in beautiful Calgary, Canada, the gateway to the Canadian Rockies.
+Calgary is Canada’s fourth largest city: young, educated, and diverse.

 Even in a communicative context, second language teachers need a basic awareness about the structure of language and possible differences between the first and second language they are teaching.
 The three basic language structures of phonology (sound structure), morphology (word structure), and syntax (sentence structure) will be illustrated on a number of levels.

 Be introduced to the field of learning and teaching a second language.
 Become familiar with the terminology used generally in the realm of second language teaching and specifically in the TSL Certificate program.
 Then focus on principles of classroom management and lesson planning.
 This will include concepts such as increasing student interaction in the classroom, using effective teacher language and logical staging of various lesson types.

 TSL 131: Teaching Reading, Writing and Grammar – ESL (30 hours)